 1. Ability to test thoroughly during new development

-With effective code coverage tools, code coverage metrics can be gathered, starting with low-level unit and integration testing, all the way through to high-level system testing.
+With effective code coverage tools, you will gather code coverage metrics.
+Starting with low-level unit and integration testing, all the way through to high-level system testing.
 With this approach, 100% code coverage becomes a reality across the entire testing lifecycle, which is one measure of thoroughness of testing.

 2. Increased confidence in existing legacy code

 Full suites of low-level unit tests for legacy code are hard to come by and it’s unlikely they will be developed.
 Top-notch code coverage tools can report on the thoroughness of legacy code testing through existing system test suites where typically only 60-70% coverage is achieved.
 As a result, this leaves the new code being developed and remaining untested legacy code as targets for low-level testing, providing the project a smart way to approach unit testing of the full application.